palladiumkenya/patientManegementInterviewTask/README.md

 We use yarn scripts and [Webpack][] as our build system.

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+<b>Run the following commands in two separate terminals</b> to create a blissful development experience where your browser
+auto-refreshes when files change on your hard drive.

     ./gradlew